Dr. Fazal Adnan

 The AntiBacter Research Group

 The emergence of resistance in bacteria against antibiotics and the dwindling number of new antibiotics pose a double threat to our continued protection from bacterial pathogens.
 Thus, there is an imperative need for new agents and strategies to combat these resistant strains of bacteria.
 Keeping in view our region where excessive and exploiting use of antibiotics has helped the emergence of many superbugs resistant to the available antibiotics.
 Antibacter research group at ASAB is mainly focusing novel antibacterial strategies like Quorum Quenching, virulent gene silencing via synthetic sRNA, using CRISPR-CAS9 as precision antibacterial and phage therapy.
 We are new in the field of antibacterial research and would like to collaborate with other researchers and institutes working on similar projects.
-Other areas of our interest include:
+Areas of our interest include:

 Detail of our projects and other activities is available on antibacter.com